 Step 6: Register your company's songs with the Copyright Office (optional)

-To Sign or Go It Alone?
 What Comes Next

 Building and maintaining a strong network in order to find the best opportunities for your music

-- Search out licensing opportunities with record labels
+Searching for licensing opportunities with record labels

-- Explore foreign sub-publishing agreements
+Exploring foreign sub-publishing agreements

-- Solicit print deals
+Soliciting print deals

-For others, it quickly becomes apparent that making headway in the music publishing business depends upon established networks and relationships, strong patience and attention to detail, and a whole lot of legwork.
+For some creators, the opportunity to forge their own path — and collect 100% of their royalties — is an opportunity too good to pass up.
+For others, it quickly becomes apparent that making headway in the music publishing business depends upon established networks and relationships, strong patience, attention to detail, and a whole lot of legwork.

 One other word of caution: Retaining 100% of your royalties isn’t without its own unique built-in costs.